Computational predictions of protein structures associated with COVID-19

 It’s important to note that our structure prediction system is still in development and we can’t be certain of the accuracy of the structures we are providing, although we are confident that the system is more accurate than our earlier CASP13 system.
 We confirmed that our system provided an accurate prediction for the experimentally determined SARS-CoV-2 spike protein structure shared in the Protein Data Bank, and this gave us confidence that our model predictions on other proteins may be useful.
 We recently shared our results with several colleagues at the Francis Crick Institute in the UK, including structural biologists and virologists, who encouraged us to release our structures to the general scientific community now.
 Our models include per-residue confidence scores to help indicate which parts of the structure are more likely to be correct.
 We have only provided predictions for proteins which lack suitable templates or are otherwise difficult for template modeling.
 While these understudied proteins are not the main focus of current therapeutic efforts, they may add to researchers’ understanding of SARS-CoV-2.

-Interested researchers can download the structures here, and can read more technical details about these predictions in a document included with the data.
+Interested researchers can read more technical details about these predictions in a document included with the data.
 The protein structure predictions we're releasing are for SARS-CoV-2 membrane protein, protein 3a, Nsp2, Nsp4, Nsp6, and Papain-like proteinase (C terminal domain).
 To emphasise, these are predicted structures which have not been experimentally verified.
 Work on the system continues for us, and we hope to share more about it in due course.

-Citation: John Jumper, Kathryn Tunyasuvunakool, Pushmeet Kohli, Demis Hassabis, and the AlphaFold Team, “Computational predictions of protein structures associated with COVID-19”, DeepMind website, 5 March 2020, https://deepmind.com/research/open-source/computational-predictions-of-protein-structures-associated-with-COVID-19
+Citation: John Jumper, Kathryn Tunyasuvunakool, Pushmeet Kohli, Demis Hassabis, and the AlphaFold Team, “Computational predictions of protein structures associated with COVID-19”, Version 2, DeepMind website, 8 April 2020, https://deepmind.com/research/open-source/computational-predictions-of-protein-structures-associated-with-COVID-19